auriq/essentia_docs/source/reference/manpages/mcc.umod.rst

     examined and/or modified, and so on.
     However, table access is not applicable if:

-    * The user bucket corresponding to the input bucket key does not yet exist.
+    * The key corresponding to the input does not yet exist.
-      This can be determined using `MOD_HAS_USR`_.
+      This can be determined using `MOD_HAS_KEY`_.
     * The import is being done on the global ``Var`` table.

   * It is called with this implicit argument: